 Lisa Docken, Executive Director

-Lisa has been with the CRWP since October 2019.
-Lisa has a Masters in Animal Physiology and Ecology from Western University, Ontario Canada and is working on completing her PhD in Arctic Wildlife from Trent University, Ontario Canada.
-She lives in Cordova, Alaska where she recently got married and bought a house!
-Weekend activities include boating, fishing, hiking, camping and enjoying a subsistence lifestyle.
-Evenings are spent spinning yarn, knitting and finding fun ways to cook the great wild foods of Alaska.
+Lisa has been with us since October 2019, and has a Masters in Animal Physiology and Ecology from Western University, Ontario Canada.
+She is working on completing her PhD in Arctic Wildlife from Trent University, Ontario Canada.
+Weekend activities include boating, fishing, hiking, camping, and enjoying a subsistence lifestyle.
+Evenings are spent spinning yarn, knitting, and finding fun ways to cook the great wild foods of Alaska.
 “The CRWP is an amazing place to work.
-Our work is directed to keeping the Copper River watershed healthy for all people to enjoy”-Lisa.
+Our work is directed at keeping the Copper River watershed healthy for all people to enjoy” – Lisa

 Kate Morse, Program Director

 Kate officially joined the CRWP team in September 2008, soon after receiving her Masters in Public Administration and Nonprofit Management from University of Oregon.
 She was quick to implement her skills in collaborative processes and facilitation to help develop and sustain new programs for the CRWP, including our watershed-wide education efforts, Copper Basin invasive plant program, and other various tourism and stewardship-based projects.
 She also helped to fine tune our organizational membership and business sponsor programs, helping grow the organization to where we could hire a full-time operations manager.
 Today she is the lead on fish habitat restoration projects in addition to continued efforts to engage everyone in exploring and connecting to their watershed.
 She is also a full-time mom to twin daughters and enjoys spending her time off hiking, boating, camping, harvesting wild foods, and looking for adventure with her family.

 Shae Bowman, Operations Manager